contain multitudes • by Padma Dorje • established in 2003

 Alan Kirby says postmodernism is dead and buried.
 In its place comes a new paradigm of authority and knowledge formed under the pressure of new technologies and contemporary social forces.

-A list of Buddhist books I personally vouch for.tzal.org
+A list of practice centers I can personally vouch for.tzal.org

-A list of Buddhist books I personally vouch for.
+A list of practice centers I can personally vouch for.

 If you see any merit on this website's content, please spread the word—comment and share on social networks.
 It is a practice of generosity that helps my own practice of generosity in producing and making this content available.